systemphil/sphil/CONTRIBUTING.md

 ## 🧑‍💻 Local Development

 The web app requires a number of API keys to function properly.
 However, not all these are required for most development.
-Below is first a minimal subset to run most functionality, followed by a full scope.
+If you'd like to gain access to our shared development environment, please get in touch service@systemphil.com or [join our discord](https://discord.gg/2T4mPCCYhu) with an introduction of yourself.

+The remainder of this guide assumes you want to set up your own development environment.

 After you have forked and cloned the repository to your machine, begin by creating a `.env` in the project root.
 Observe `.env.example` for a list of key